440 International Those Were the Days

 1874 - Joseph F. Glidden of DeKalb, Illinois found just what he had been waiting for -- in his mailbox.
 It was the patent for his invention: barbed wire.

-1903 - For you self-starters out there, this special note: The automatic self-starter was patented by Clyde J. Coleman of New York City.
+1903 - For you self-starters out there, this special note: The automobile electric self-starter was patented by Clyde J. Coleman of New York City.

 1918 - The Gasoline Alley Comic Strip, by Frank King, debuted.